lvgl/lv_port_texas_sk-am62p-lp/README.md

   - Screen (HDMI)
   - Ethernet

 - SD card is needed to flash the image.

-Follow the [guide](https://dev.ti.com/tirex/content/tirex-product-tree/am62px-devtools/docs/am62px_skevm_quick_start_guide.html) to download or build the `.wic` image
+  - Follow the [guide](https://dev.ti.com/tirex/content/tirex-product-tree/am62px-devtools/docs/am62px_skevm_quick_start_guide.html) to download `.wic` image

+  - Follow this [guide](https://software-dl.ti.com/processor-sdk-linux-rt/esd/AM62PX/09_01_00_08/exports/docs/linux/Overview_Building_the_SDK.html) to build the SDK with Yocto

 - If there are problems encountered flashing the SD card with BalenaEtcher as mentioned in the documentation, use this command instead: